Table of Contents

 If you get your customer service and client experience right, you’ll stand out immediately.
 Not sure where to start in that regard?
 Here are some tips on how law firms can improve customer service:

 - Regardless of how the client or prospect has contacted you, respond within 24 hours.
+If you’re having trouble responding quickly, consider hiring a virtual receptionist for your firm to handle calls.

 - Go through the basics of what your services entail the first time a prospect contacts you to prevent miscommunication.